Deilephila elpenor: Vision

-D. elpenor have very sensitive eyes that allow them to have colour vision even at nighttime.
-Studies have analysed the dark-adapted eyes of D.elpenor and have found three visual pigments with a maximal wavelength of 345 nm, 440 nm, and 520 nm.
+D. elpenor has very sensitive eyes that allow it to have colour vision even at night.The dark-adapted eyes of D.elpenor have been found to have three visual pigments with a maximal wavelength of 345, 440, and 520 nm.
 These values respectively correspond to ultraviolet, blue, and green wavelengths.
 Most vertebrates, such as humans, lose the ability to use the three types of photoreceptors present in the eye in dim light conditions.
-However, all three types of photoreceptors remain functional in various light conditions for D. elpenor, giving it the ability to have scotopic colour vision.
-This species was the first instance in which being able to see colour at night was documented in animals.
+All three types of photoreceptors, though, remain functional in various light conditions for D. elpenor, giving it the ability to have scotopic colour vision.
+This species was the first instance in which night colour vision was documented in animals.
 Usually, increased colour sensitivity results in decreases in spatial resolution.
 However, despite the great sensitivity of its eyesight, the moth also has a reasonable spatial resolution.
-This nighttime colour vision is necessary because of the moth's feeding patterns.
+This night colour vision is necessary because of the moth's feeding patterns.
 D. elpenor feeds at the darkest hours of night and also hovers over the flower to suck its nectar out rather than sitting on the flower.
 Locating the correct flower and hovering over it are both visually demanding tasks.

 Feeding

-D. elpenor feed on nectar from flowers.
-When most insects forage, they land on the flower to retrieve the nectar.
-However, D. elpenor hovers in front of the flower rather than landing on the flower itself.
+D. elpenor feeds on nectar from flowers.
+When most insects forage, they land on the flower to retrieve the nectar, but D. elpenor hovers in front of the flower rather than landing on it.
 The moth then extends its long, straw-like proboscis to attain its food.
 While hovering, its wings beat at a high frequency to stabilise the body from the drift of the wind.
-This flight pattern is quite costly; therefore, it is important for the moth to be able to feed effectively by knowing where to find nectar.
+This flight pattern is quite costly, so the moth must be able to feed effectively by knowing where to find nectar.

 Visual cues

 Since they are nocturnal, the moths tend to feed on flowers that open or produce nectar at twilight or during the night.
 These are commonly termed "hawkmoth flowers".
-D. elpenor are able to see colour, an ability that is usually absent from most other nocturnal species.
+D. elpenor is able to see colour, which is usually absent from most other nocturnal species.
 Their particular visual system allows them to discriminate between various wavelengths even at low illumination, allowing the moths to find correct food sources while foraging.

 Olfactory cues

 Olfaction also plays an important role in feeding for the moth.
 Many of the hawkmoth flowers contain a pleasant smell.
 Previous studies have found that fragrance release from the hawkmoth flowers stimulate flower-seeking behaviour by the moths.
-Therefore, it has been hypothesized that both visual and olfactory cues play a role in the feeding behaviour of D. elpenor.
+Therefore, both visual and olfactory cues are thought to play a role in the feeding behaviour of D. elpenor.